 Our vision at St Germans School is to provide a stimulating environment that will develop enquiring minds and instil a love of learning in our children.
+We maintain that learning is lifelong and that the skills and attitudes we instil in the early stages of our children’s lives should stand them in good stead for the future.
 We attribute high value to the future role of our children in society and aim to develop their social awareness as future citizens of the world.

 St Germans School Primary Curriculum

 At St Germans Primary School, our curriculum is designed to encourage our pupils to develop a love of learning and to become confident, independent learners, inquisitive about the world around them.

 Teamwork and responsibility are an essential part of our curriculum.
 We value the views of our pupils and listen to their ideas and opinions.
 We enable children to become involved within the local community, celebrating local traditions and taking an active part in events throughout the year.
 We are proud to be a Cornish School, celebrating events and traditions through the year.

 We recognise the importance of the children having a wider Global perspective.
 Our commitment to being an Eco School and Fairtrade School are embedded into our curriculum.
 We are determined to be outward looking and to equip our children to have an understanding of our changing world.

 Encouraging positive behaviour for learning is fundamental in developing children who want to learn for themselves and who want to find out more.
 We want our children to learn the skills to face challenges successfully enabling them to grow into resilient and resourceful learners.

 Our curriculum enables us to celebrate diversity, encourage respect and build a sense of community.
 It provides and acknowledges success for all children, in all aspects of their development and it recognises, encourages and celebrates all types of talent.